Aermacchi MB-339: Development

 During September 1972, Aermacchi was awarded a contract to study a replacement for the Italian Air Force's aging MB-326 fleet, a type which had effectively been the standard advanced jet trainer of the 1960s.
 During this study, designers at the company compared seven all-new designs (which were collectively referred to by the designation of MB-338) against an improved version of the MB-326, which was designated MB-339.
 It was determined that the envisioned MB-339 would be capable to satisfying the established requirements of the Italian Air Force, while also being cheaper than producing any of the rival clean-sheet designs.
 Accordingly, Aermacchi submitted the MB-339 for official evaluation; during 1975, it was selected to replace both the MB-326 and the Fiat G.91T fleets that were then in Italian service.

 On 12 August 1976, the maiden flight of the prototype, designated MB-339X, took place.
 During July 1978, the first production-standard aircraft made its first flight; during the following year, deliveries of the MB-339A to the Italian Air Force commenced.
-The service would be the primary operator of the type; reportedly, between 1978 and 1987, 101 MB-339As would be induced into the Italian Air Force, which is roughly just under half of the total examples of the type to have been constructed to date.
+The service would be the primary operator of the type; reportedly, between 1978 and 1987, 101 MB-339As would be delivered to the Italian Air Force, which is almost half of the total examples of the type to have been constructed to date.

 Various improved models would be developed by Aermacchi.
 During 1980, a dedicated single-seat attack variant, referred to as the MB-339K Veltro II, performed its maiden flight.
 During 1985, the MB-339B, which incorporated a light-attack capability, entered operational service.
 That same year, the first MB-339C, which featured various refinements and was intended as a dual-use aircraft, made its first flight.
 During the late 1980s, the enhanced MB-339C was made available to customers; this model principally differed from preceding variants via the implementation of a much-modernised cockpit.
 Early on, the Italian government chose to procure the MB-339CD; in addition to the fully digital cockpit, this variant was furnished with a fixed probe for aerial refueling, enabling its use for refueling training.